jbadger3/ml_4_pheno_ooe/README.md

 1. The main script `extract_OMOP_features.py` must be supplied with an examples file in .csv format that contains person_ids for patients that have an opioid overdose diagnoses on their record and the dx_date where the diagnoses code first appears.
 Headers should be included as 'person_id' and 'dx_date' respectively.
 Dates are exptected to be in ISO 8601 format (YYYY-MM-DD).
 See `supporting_files/examples_sample.csv` for concrete examples.

 2. This work utilized sqlite as the backend database for storing OMOP CDM data.
-When using something other than sqlite the code will need to be edited to import the appropraite python DB API and create a connection.
+When using something other than sqlite the code will need to be edited to import the appropriate python DB API and create a connection.
 The SQL queries may also need slight adjustments based on differences in SQL syntax.

 3. Run the script from the command line using:
 `python script/extract_OMOP_features.py --db_path path/to/db --examples_path path/to/examples --model_name my_model`